pereira-a/SKAdmin/README.md

 4. Restart or start your server.

 ## Config
-The following featured are all configured in sv_config.lua file.
+The following features are all configurable in sv_config.lua file.

 ### Directory Name
 To change the name of the save directory change the value of Config.settings.saves_directory